Countdown to Boys State June 21-26, 2020

 If that is still not possible for some reason, you will need to contact The American Legion Post sponsoring you first.
 They are your first point of contact – they are the Legionnaires who selected you.
 They can review the online materials and orientation with you at a convenient time.

 Boys State awards and scholarships are made available to those students who have exemplified “statesmanship” in their qualities of character, scholarship, citizenship, patriotism and leadership.
-Some of them include:
+For a list of all the scholarships, click here.

 What is the Samsung Scholarship?